The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Reduce on the stove at the end if a sauce is too thin.
 The slow cooker doesn’t evaporate liquid the way a stovetop does.
 If your sauce is watery after the full cook time, pour it into a saucepan and simmer for 5-10 minutes to thicken.

 What I use: A 6-quart programmable Crock-Pot brand or Hamilton Beach (about $40-60).
-The heat may be programmed to switch to “warm” automatically after the cook time ends, so you won’t come home to a dinner that is dried out.
+The heat may be programmed to switch to “warm” automatically after the cook time ends, so you won’t come home to dried-out dinner.
 Anything smaller than 4 quarts wouldn’t be able to fit a family-sized recipe, but anything bigger than 7 quarts would be overkill for a family-sized recipe for a typical weeknight.

 23) Slow-Cooker Chicken Noodle Soup

-Why pick this tonight: Slow-cooker chicken noodle soup creates a deep broth and tender chicken and you can add the noodles at the end so they don’t get mushy.
+Why Slow-Cooker Chicken Noodle Soup makes the cut: The slow-cooker chicken noodle soup develops a rich broth with tender chicken.
+Additionally, you can add the noodles at the end so they don’t get mushy.

-Place 2 pounds of bone-in chicken thighs or a whole chicken (cut into pieces) in the slow cooker with 8 cups chicken broth, 3 chopped carrots, 3 chopped celery stalks, 1 diced onion, 4 cloves of garlic, 2 bay leaves, 1 teaspoon dried thyme, 1 teaspoon salt, and 1/2 teaspoon black pepper.
-Cook on LOW for 5-6 hours.
-Remove the chicken from the pot and allow it to cool for a few minutes.
-Once it has cooled, pull the meat off the bones and shred it.
-Put the meat back in the pot and throw away the bones and skin.
-In the last 15 minutes, add in 2 cups of egg noodles, cover, and cook until they are tender (taste one to check).
-Chop some parsley and give the soup a squeeze of lemon to brighten up the broth.
+Put 2 pounds of bone-in chicken thighs or a whole chicken (cut into pieces) into the slow cooker along with 8 cups chicken broth, 3 chopped carrots, 3 chopped celery stalks, 1 onion (diced), 4 cloves of garlic, 2 bay leaves, 1 teaspoon of dried thyme, 1 teaspoon of salt, and 1/2 teaspoon of black pepper.
+Cook on LOW for 5 – 6 hours.
+Take the chicken out of the pot.
+Let it cool a few minutes.
+Once it’s cool, pull the meat off the bones and shred it.
+Put the meat back into the pot and throw away the bones and the skin.
+In the last 15 minutes of cooking, add 2 cups of egg noodles, cover, and cook until they are tender (taste 1 to check).
+Cut some parsley and put it in the pot with a squeeze of lemon to brighten the broth.

 24) Peanut Chicken Stew

-Why choose this tonight: Peanut chicken stew may sound strange, and when you try it, you’ll see why it’s the recipe you’ll keep coming back to.
-When combined with the broth, it provides a unique creaminess that can’t be replicate with any other ingredient.
+The pitch for Peanut Chicken Stew: Peanut chicken stew may sound odd, but once you try it, you’ll understand why this is a recipe you’ll keep coming back to.
+The combination with the broth offers a unique creaminess that can’t be replicated.

-Combine 3/4 cup creamy peanut butter, 1 14-oz. can of coconut milk, 1/4 cup soy sauce, 2 Tbsp rice vinegar, 2 Tbsp of grated ginger, 4 cloves of minced garlic, 1 Tbsp of sambal oelek or sriracha (add more if you prefer it spicier), and 2 Tbsp of brown sugar.
-Place more than 2 pounds of skinless, boneless chicken thighs into the slow cooker.
-Add one large sweet potato (cubed and peeled) and one cut red bell pepper.
-Cook on LOW for 5-6 hours.
-Finished once the chicken shreds easily and the sauce thickens to the consistency of heavy cream, not runny.
-Tear the chicken directly in the sauce.
+In a bowl, mix together 3/4 cup of creamy peanut butter, 1 can (14 oz) of coconut milk, 1/4 cup of soy sauce, 2 tablespoons of rice vinegar, 2 tablespoons of ginger (grated), 4 cloves of garlic (minced), 1 tablespoon of sambal oelek or sriracha (consider adding more if you want it spicier), as well as 2 tablespoons of brown sugar.
+Take over 2 pounds of skinless, boneless chicken thighs, and put them in the slow cooker, along with one large sweet potato (which has been peeled and cubed), as well as one cut red bell pepper.
+Set the slow cooker on the LOW setting for 5 to 6 hours.
+You’ll know it’s done when the chicken can be easily shredded and the sauce thickens to the consistency of heavy cream and is not runny.
+Shred the chicken directly in the sauce.
 You can add chopped peanuts, cilantro, and lime wedges, and serve over rice.

-Swap: Instead of peanut butter, almond butter will work (and will be slightly less savory).
-For some green color, add 1 cup of frozen peas or edamame during the last 15 minutes.
+Swap: Almond butter can be used instead of peanut butter (and will be a tad less savory).
+To add a bit of green, toss in 1 cup of frozen peas or edamame during the last 15 minutes.

 25) Stuffed Pepper Casserole

-Why choose this tonight: Stuffed pepper casserole offers all the taste of stuffed peppers, but without the hassle of standing and stuffing them.
+Why Stuffed Pepper Casserole pulls its weight: With stuffed pepper casserole, you get all the flavor of stuffed peppers without the inconvenience of having to stand there and stuff them.
 Hollow, brown, dump, walk away.

-In a skillet, brown (drain) 1.5 pounds of ground beef (w/ one diced onion and 4 cloves of garlic).
-Move to the slow cooker 4 bell peppers (any colors, chopped to 1-inch pieces), 1 28 oz. can crushed tomatoes, 1 15 oz. can tomato sauce, 1 cup uncooked white rice, 1.5 cups beef or vegetable broth, 2 tsp.
-Italian seasoning, 1 tsp. salt, and 1/2 tsp red pepper flakes.
+In a skillet, brown (and drain) 1.5 lb. of ground beef (with one diced onion and 4 cloves of garlic).
+Transfer to the slow cooker 4 chopped bell peppers (any colors; cut to 1 inch), 1 28 oz. can of crushed tomatoes, 1 15 oz. can of tomato sauce, 1 cup of uncooked white rice, 1.5 cups of beef or vegetable broth, 2 tsp. of Italian seasoning, 1 tsp. of salt, and 1/2 tsp. of red pepper flakes.
 Cook on LOW for 4-5 hours.
-Complete when the peppers have softened completely (a fork goes through without resistance) and the rice is cooked.
-In the last 15 minutes, cover it and sprinkle 1.5 cups of shredded mozzarella on top so it can melt.
-Top with freshly chopped basil.
+The dish is complete when the peppers are soft (the fork goes through with no resistance) and the rice is cooked. in the last 15 minutes, cover it and add 1.5 cups of shredded mozzarella on top and let it melt.
+Garnish with basil.

-Substitution: Use ground turkey or Italian sausage in place of beef.
-Brown rice will work, but it needs to be set on low for 6-7 hours to soften, the cook times do not align with white rice.
+*Substitution: Ground turkey or Italian sausage can be used instead of beef.
+Brown rice can be used, but it will need to be set on low for 6-7 hours to soften because the cooking times do not align with those of white rice.*

 26) Slow-Cooker Mac And Cheese